Varada-D/Hospital-Management-System/README.md

 # Instructions on Running the File
 1. Download the [Source Code](https://github.com/Varada-D/Hospital-Management-System/blob/main/HospitalManagementSystem.java)
 2. Ensure that you have [JDK 11](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html) installed in your machine
+3. If you want some pre-populated data in your database, please download the contents of the [Databases](https://github.com/Varada-D/Hospital-Management-System/tree/main/Databases) folder of this repository, and store the files at the same location as your source code.
+If you have changed the filenames in your code, kindly ensure that the names of the database too, are changed accordingly.
-3. Open your Command Prompt, and navigate to the folder containing the source code
+4. Open your Command Prompt, and navigate to the folder containing the source code
         > Syntax in case the source code is in the same drive as the current: **cd \<path\>**
         > If you need to change drive to navigate to the required folder: **cd \d \<path\>**
-4. After navigating to the required path, compile the java file by typing:
+5. After navigating to the required path, compile the java file by typing:
         > If you haven't changed the file name of the source code: **javac HospitalManagementSystem.java**
         > Else: **javac \<filename\>.java**
-5. On successful compilation, run the class containing the main function
+6. On successful compilation, run the class containing the main function
         > If you haven't changed the class names: **java Hospital**
         > Else: **java \<name_of_class_containing_main_function\>**